-Time Volunteered is never 'Free'
+Time Volunteered is never 'Free.'

 In cases like these, there is an opportunity to reallocate resources.
 (For example, see the relatively small net revenue bubble for Direct Mail).
-Nonprofit leaders here have either the opportunity to focus more time on higher return activities than Direct Mail, or an opportunity to dig down into why the source of funds (like Direct Mail) isn't earning its keep.
-The Golf Outing and the Gala can be grown.
+Nonprofit leaders here have either the opportunity to focus more time on higher return activities than Direct Mail or an opportunity to dig down into why the source of funds (like Direct Mail) isn't earning its keep.
+We can grow the Golf Outing and the Gala.